wangluchen567/CHOCCY/README.md

 CHen's Optimizer Constructed with Core numpY

 PS: 框架中包含本人研究工作：<br>
-Neural Network-Based Dimensionality Reduction for Large-Scale Binary Optimization with Millions of Variables (NNDREA), IEEE Transactions on Evolutionary Computation, DOI: 10.1109/TEVC.2024.3400398 <br>
+Neural Network-Based Dimensionality Reduction for Large-Scale Binary Optimization with Millions of Variables (NNDREA), IEEE Transactions on Evolutionary Computation <br>
 原文下载地址：[IEEE xplore](https://ieeexplore.ieee.org/abstract/document/10530207) / [ResearchGate](https://www.researchgate.net/publication/380393707_Neural_Network-Based_Dimensionality_Reduction_for_Large-Scale_Binary_Optimization_with_Millions_of_Variables#:~:text=In%20this%20paper,%20we%20propose%20a%20dimensionality%20reduction%20method%20to)